cca/libraries_course_lists/readme.md

 - Fish shell, `brew install fish` (the Fish scripts could be trivially converted to Bash)
 - `jq` command-line JSON processor, `brew install jq`
 - `eq`, the [equella-cli](https://github.com/cca/equella_cli) NPM module (`npm i -g equella-cli`) with administrator credentials in an ".equellarc" file located in your user's home directory (used within scripts in calls to `uptaxo`)
-- the `uptaxo` script (not included) which puts a light CLI around the EQUELLA taxonomy update script and its dependencies `equellasoap.py` and `util.py` from the [openEQUELLA docs repo](https://github.com/openequella/openequella.github.io/tree/master/example-scripts/SOAP/python)
+- the [`uptaxo` script](https://gist.github.com/phette23/9bec679b7b677af7e396e8a40e7a7047) which puts a light CLI around the EQUELLA taxonomy update script and its dependencies `equellasoap.py` and `util.py` from the [openEQUELLA docs repo](https://github.com/openequella/openequella.github.io/tree/master/example-scripts/SOAP/python)

 ## Files Generated